Marquis de Lafayette: Early life

 In 1768, when Lafayette was 11, he was summoned to Paris to live with his mother and great-grandfather at the comte's apartments in Luxembourg Palace.
 The boy was sent to school at the Collège du Plessis, part of the University of Paris, and it was decided that he would carry on the family martial tradition.
 The comte, the boy's great-grandfather, enrolled the boy in a program to train future Musketeers.
-Lafayette's mother and grandfather died, on 3 and 24 April 1770 respectively, leaving Lafayette an income of 25000 livres.
+Lafayette's mother and grandfather died, on April 3 and 24, 1770 respectively, leaving Lafayette an income of 25000 livres.
 Upon the death of an uncle, the 12-year-old Lafayette inherited a yearly income of 120000 livres.

 In May 1771, aged less than 14, Lafayette was commissioned an officer in the Musketeers, with the rank of sous-lieutenant.
 His duties, which included marching in military parades and presenting himself to King Louis, were mostly ceremonial and he continued his studies as usual.

 At this time, Jean-Paul-François de Noailles, Duc d'Ayen was looking to marry off some of his five daughters.
 The young Lafayette, aged 14, seemed a good match for his 12-year-old daughter, Adrienne de La Fayette, and the duke spoke to the boy's guardian (Lafayette's uncle, the new comte) to negotiate a deal.
 However, the arranged marriage was opposed by Henriette Anne Louise d'Aguesseau, the duke's wife, who felt the couple, and especially her daughter, were too young.
 The matter was settled by agreeing not to mention the marriage plans for two years, during which time the two spouses-to-be would meet from time to time in casual settings and get to know each other better.
 The scheme worked; the two fell in love, and were happy together from the time of their marriage in 1774 until her death in 1807.